Howard County Public Library: History

-In 1984, the Miller Branch received a $3 million expansion from 7000sqft to 22,000sqft. and the Central Branch deploys two microcomputers available to residents who take a two-hour training lesson.
+In 1984, the Miller Branch received a $3 million expansion from 7000sqft to 22,000sqft. and the Central Branch deployed two microcomputers available to residents who took a two-hour training lesson.
 In 1989, $1 million was budgeted to buy land for the $6.3 million 33,600 sqft East Columbia Branch, to be opened in 1991.
-In 2011, a new 63,000sqft HCLS Miller Branch & Historical Center replaces the adjacent 22,000sqft facility next to it.
+In 2011, a new 63,000sqft HCLS Miller Branch & Historical Center replaced the adjacent 22,000sqft facility.
 In 2013, Howard County Library System was named 2013 Library of the Year by Gale and Library Journal.

 In July 2014, the HCLS Savage Branch & STEM Education Center completed a $6.1 million renovation.
 The renovation doubled the size of the library, taking it to 24,000 sqft.
 The branch now focuses on STEM related activities, adding valuable classroom space and added outdoor STEM implemented garden that showcases STEM principles at work.

+In October 2023, Howard County announced the purchase of a 16.5-acre site adjacent to the East Columbia Branch to enhance and expand the park.
+The property was purchased for $415,000 using the Program Open Space funding provided by the state.
+Redevelopment plans include redeveloping the three existing fields into two baseball fields, two basketball courts, a playground, and a pavilion.
+The project also includes stormwater bio-retention facilities and landscaping work, construction is expected to begin in spring of 2024 and conclude the year following.